 G7 is a group of national health care professional associations who formed a partnership to work collaboratively on health initiatives with a view to broadening policy initiatives beyond traditional health care providers.
 Along with the CASW, members of the G7 include the Canadian Association of Speech‐Language Pathologists and Audiologists, Canadian Pharmacists Association, Canadian Occupational Therapy Association, Canadian Psychologists Association, Canadian Physiotherapy Association, and Dietitians of Canada.

--Letter form G7 to Honorable Christy Clark April 10, 2012 re Health Care Innovation Working Group
+-Letter from G7 to Honorable Christy Clark April 10, 2012 re Health Care Innovation Working Group

 -Response from Co-Chairs, Council of the Federation April 19, 2012